jezzsantos/saastack/README.md

 ## Who is it for?

 This starter template is NOT for everyone, nor for EVERY software project, nor for EVERY skill level.
+We need to say that because all software products are different, there is not one silver bullet for all of them.

 * The people using this template must have some experience applying "first principles" of building new software products from scratch because it is a starter template that can (and should) be modified to suit your context.
 It is a far better starting point than building everything from scratch again.